serj-kzv/spellcheck-dictionary-configurer/README.md

 2. It can break a JavaScript that depends on a `lang` attribute value.
 3. `main.ts` file has a dirty hack to disable `console.debug`, It needs to be replaced by **angular builders** in `angular.json`
+4. Such JavaScript plugins as **CodeMirror** create many separated tags with pieces of a text inside theme.
+These pieces are not text fields that is why it is impossible to recognize theme and switch on a spell checking.
+As an example you can look at various programming code online editors.

 # Warning, it can break some sites and web applications
 The extension modifies attributes' values on web pages.